Start: Noon on Thursday, May 2, through 10am on Saturday, May 4, 2024

 (4) Submit a starting location and a list of controls for your proposed route.
 For each control, include the full name of the establishment and the complete address.
 Specifically identify your 22-hour control.
 I will check your controls to ensure that the shortest, legally cycleable distance between them is at least 360km and that your 22-hour control meets the requirements.

 (5) Once your controls are approved – I will email you generally within 24 hours of your submission – the Team Captain will need to submit a cue sheet.
 You don’t have to use my format, but your cue sheet must contain about the same level of detail.
 Maps are great and very much appreciated — any online mapping program is ok with me, as long as I don’t have to sign up for anything to view your map — but do not substitute for the cue sheet requirement.
-Cutting and pasting the auto-generated cue sheet from something like MapMyRide or BikeRouteToaster won’t cut it, either.
-I require a real cue sheet.
-If you wouldn’t give it to a stranger to navigate your route from, then don’t submit it to me.
+Cutting and pasting the auto-generated cue sheet from something like RWGPS or MapMyRide usually isn’t sufficient: If you wouldn’t give it to a stranger to navigate your route from, then please don’t submit it.

 (6) Submit by mail (address above; checks payable to “Paul Rozelle, RBA”) the entry fee of $5 per rider (not $5 per machine; for example, tandems are $10).
+PayPal is fine, too, to prozelle at gmail dot com.
 The Team Captain must submit the entry fee for the team.
 Do not have your teammates send me the fee separately.

 Other Logistics and Considerations